 Understanding how to implement a retrofit job is knowing which LEDs to use.
 Manufacturers provide “kits” that can vary depending on the project.

-“There are a number of retrofit kits available, from roll-out lattice solutions to bars that mount to the sign structure,” says Bryan Vincent, Partner, Principal LED.
+“There are a number of retrofit kits available, from roll-out lattice solutions to bars that mount to the sign structure,” says Bryan Vincent, Principal LED.
 “We patented and developed the direct-in-socket ‘Stik’ line of products.
 Our Stik solutions have become the gold standard for retrofitting sign cabinets from T-12 lamps to LED.”

 Of course, not all sign shops follow the same protocol.
 Some have product preferences, others specific methods.
 And with that comes different ways to approach a retrofit.

-“The experience and organizational structure among sign-service providers varies vastly.
+“The experience and organizational structure among sign service providers vary vastly.
 Because of that, many of them have different preferences for how they go about doing lamp replacements,” explains Kerber.
 “One way is for sign companies to use their own labor to apply high-quality channel letter modules, like the Phoenix PF-3120 offered by HanleyLED, to an ACM baffle that is UL-Recognized for use in electric signs, such as MAX-METAL, or to one of their in-house aluminum extrusions.
 They will then mount these into the sign cabinet by riveting it into existing structure in the sign.”

 As Kerber mentions, HanleyLED is exclusively provided by Grimco.
 Among the most popular retrofit options are Concorde Bar and the WS-6600 Doublesided Wingspan Module.